Your digital assets include everything from your social media accounts to credit card accounts to cryptocurrency keys.

 It’s important to plan for our digital footprint after we’re gone to prevent any financial or sentimental losses.
 And while laws and regulations surrounding data and digital assets are still evolving, there are steps you can take now to prepare.

 Making a list of the digital accounts you own can help your loved ones protect your memories as well as your estate and identity.
-Be thorough with your inventory and include as many assets as possible, including login info for online portals or online accounts.
+Be thorough with your inventory and include as many assets as possible.

 Your list of digital assets may include: